oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/01-setup-ad/setup-anomaly-detection.md

 ## 2. Create an Anomaly Detection *Project*

-   A **Project** serves as a container for organizing and/or grouping Anomaly Detection Service resources such as data assets and models.
+   A **Project** serves as a container for organizing and/or grouping Anomaly Detection Service resources such as *Data Assets* and *Models*.

    Create an Anomaly Detection *Project* by clicking on **Create Project**.
 See Screenshot below.